lokeshtr/NSCLC/README.md

 1. Unzip "train_data_whole_merged.zip" to the specified location and run through the commands in <b>Boruta Feature Selection.ipynb</b>

-2. At he end of the process two output files will be generated:
+2. The script generates two output files:
    1. original_data_with_412_genes.csv
    2. test_after_features_selection.csv
   These two files form the inputs for the subsequent steps using <b>All Models.ipynb</b>

 ## Machine learning

-1. Open and run through the steps in <b>All_Models oversampling KFOLD.ipynb and All Models testing-KFOLDOVERSAMPLING.ipynb </b>.
+1. Run through the commands in <b>All_Models oversampling KFOLD.ipynb and All Models testing-KFOLDOVERSAMPLING.ipynb </b>.
 The process is time-consuming and the users may have to wait while the models compile their output.

 2. After compilation, the users may examine the idividual outputs.